Chapter Summary

 Posting on AO3

-Useful tools for formatting stories on AO3 with a minimum of fuss, to avoid weird spaces and extra line
+Useful tools for formatting stories on AO3 with a minimum of fuss, to avoid weird spaces and extra

 breaks.